danielvegamyhre/semantic-viz/README.md

 Finally, the *shortest path* between the source word and target word is computed and visualized for the user (see example screenshot below).

+## Demo

-## Demo: Semantic graph of hyponyms of "cat" with semantic distance between "kitty" and "wildcat"
+In the example below, the semantic graph of hyponyms of "cat" is constructed, and the semantic distance (shortest path) between "kitty" and "wildcat" is computed.

 ### Visualization using Haskell + Graphviz
 <img src="output_graphs/LabelledSemanticGraph.png">